Snehitha2306/sudoku/README.md

 # sudoku
-language used: Python
+language used: Python 3.7.6

-version used: visual studio code 1.54.2
+ done with visual studio code

 consist of two files:
 GUI.py